Itamar Franco: Vice Presidency (1990–1992)

-Presidency (1992–1994)
+Presidency (1992–1995)

 Domestic policy and presidential style

 Franco took power as Brazil was in the midst of a severe economic crisis, with inflation reaching 1,110% in 1992 and rocketing to almost 2,400% in 1993.
 Franco developed a reputation as a mercurial leader, but he selected as his Finance Minister Fernando Henrique Cardoso, who launched the "Plano Real" that stabilized the economy and ended inflation.

 In an unusual gesture, moments before taking office, Franco handed senators a piece of paper on which he had listed his personal net worth and properties.
 Initially, his approval rating reached 60 percent.

 After the troubled Collor Presidency, Franco quickly installed a politically balanced cabinet and sought broad support in Congress.

 During his presidency, in April 1993, Brazil held a long-announced referendum to determine the political system (remaining a Republic or restoration of the Monarchy) and the form of government (presidential or parliamentary system).
 The Republican and presidential system prevailed by large majorities respectively.
 Franco always preferred the parliamentary government.

 In 1993, Franco resisted calls from various military and civilian offices to shut down the Congress (described by some sources as a "coup attempt").

 His administration is credited for restoring integrity and stability in government, particularly after the troubled Collor presidency.
 The President himself kept his reputation of honesty, and his personal style was viewed as very different from Collor's, who practiced "an imperial and ceremonious presidential role".
 On the other hand, Franco's own personal behavior was sometimes described as temperamental and eccentric.

 In late 1993, Franco offered a resignation in order to call an earlier election, but Congress turned it down.

 At the end of term, Franco's job approval rating soared to nearly 80–90 percent.

-Until May 2016, Franco remained the last President of Brazil not to have been elected as such.
+Until Michel Temer in May 2016, Franco remained the last President of Brazil not to have been elected as such.